Javi Venta

-Career
+Club career

 Early years

 Venta was born in Pola de Siero, Asturias.
 After playing his early career with modest Spanish clubs he was bought in 1999 by Villarreal CF, but would spend the next three seasons with the farm team (CD Onda) and on loan stints.

 He made his La Liga debut in the latter predicament in the 2001–02 season, playing 29 league games for CD Tenerife who ranked second-bottom.

 Villarreal and Levante

 In 2002–03, Venta returned to Villarreal and went on to become a steady first-choice throughout the season.
-In the 2004–05 campaign he appeared in 32 matches as the Valencian side achieved a club-high third place; he was subsequently named by Spain manager Luis Aragonés in his provisional 27-man squad for the 2006 FIFA World Cup, but he did not make the final cut.
+In the 2004–05 campaign he appeared in 32 matches as the Valencian side achieved a club-high third place; he was subsequently named by Spain manager Luis Aragonés in his provisional 27-man squad for the 2006 FIFA World Cup, but did not make the final cut.

 In late April 2010, it was announced that both the 34-year-old Venta and Robert Pires would be leaving Villarreal.
 During three years he constantly fought for first-choice status with Ángel López, with both appearing in roughly the same number of games.
 In late August he signed for one year with Levante UD, returned to the top division after a two-year absence.

-Venta started in 25 of his 26 appearances in his second season, totalling 2,224 minutes of action as Levante finished sixth and qualified to the UEFA Europa League for the first time in its history.
+Venta started in 25 of his 26 appearances in his second season, totalling 2,224 minutes of action as Levante finished sixth and qualified for the UEFA Europa League for the first time in its history.
 He did not have an offer to renew his expiring contract, however, and returned to Villarreal for a second stint.